bbc/gel/src/components/search.md

 </div>
 ```

-The search region is composed of two main parts: the search controls (`class="gef-search-controls"`), and the search suggestions (`class="gef-search-suggestions"`).
+The search component is composed of two main parts: the search controls (`class="gef-search-controls"`), and the associated search suggestions (`class="gef-search-suggestions"`).

 ### Search controls

 The following example is for a global search region.
-It would be revealed by pressing a button in the page's [**Masthead**](../masthead), and includes a close button to dismiss it again.
+It would be revealed by pressing the search button in the page's [**Masthead**](../masthead), and includes a close button to dismiss it again.
 SVG data is elided.
 There are notes to follow.

 ```html
 <form class="gef-search-controls" method="get" action="https://search.bbc.co.uk/search">